30. Come to Me as Buddha

-“Beneath the banyan bough,
+“Beneath this sacred bough,

-On the sacred seat I take this vow:
+I take this solemn vow:

-Let derma, bones, and fleeting flesh dissolve;
+Let derma, bones, and fragile flesh dissolve,

 And find that all‐coveted, Priceless truth, From this spot shall I never, never stir: Oh, nevermore!”